max3nn/home-swap/docs/DATABASE_SCHEMA.md

 - `imageUrl`: URL to item image (String, Optional)
 - `ownerId`: Reference to the user who owns the item (String, Foreign Key)
 - `itemType`: Category/type of item (String, Optional)
+- `status`: Current availability status - 'available' (default) or 'swapped' (String, Required)

+**Status Field Behavior:**

+- Items start as 'available' when created
+- When a swap request is accepted, both items are automatically marked as 'swapped'
+- Swapped items are excluded from search results by default
+- Users can optionally include swapped items in search results

 ### SwapRequests Collection